 Another form of verbs the verbs being literally used as sub-nouns is in words like hanami [花見] which can literally be translated as "see flowers".

-I hope this article made it clear that turning verbs into nouns is simple and doesn't have to be confusing as many do.
-Just look at Japanese as it is, without trying to translate or understand it like in Portuguese.
+I hope this article has made it clear that turning verbs into nouns is simple and doesn't need to be as confusing as many people do.
+Just face Japanese as it is, without trying to translate or understand it as in English.